Coherent-All-Sky-Monitor/CAsMan/docs/index.md

 ## Getting Started

-- [Overview and Quick Start](../README.md) - Start here for an introduction to CAsMan (see root README.md)
+- [Overview and Quick Start](README.md) - Start here for an introduction to CAsMan

 - [Development Guide](development.md) - Comprehensive guide for developers